SoftUni-Internal/interactive-content/EN/04-Functional-Programming/02-Functions.md

 - It is a function, which returns a value **only determined by its input**, without **side effects**

-- Printing something at the console or storing something in a database are examples of **side effects**
+- Printing something to the console or storing something in a database are examples of **side effects**

 - Therefore, using **pure functional programming** is often **impractical**